COVID-19 and Your Library

 Computers Usage: You are able to use computers without appointments, but appointments are still preferred.
 In order to observe social distancing, there are plexiglass dividers between computer stations and we are still at half-computer capacity.
 If you need a staff member to provide assistance, you must be wearing a mask (as will staff).
 Staff members cannot handle the mouse or any other part of the computer unless there is a hardware problem.
 Computers are cleaned after each use.

 Returns: Please continue to return items via the book drop.
-As per health and safety guidelines, the Library quarantines all library items for three days.
+As per health and safety guidelines, the Library quarantines all library items for seven (7) days.
 This means an item will not be immediately checked in and will still appear on your account.
 Don’t worry!
 The return date will be backdated to reflect when you returned the item to us.

 Book Browsing: Please do not reshelve books.
 If you don’t want an item, please leave it on the book return cart.
 We will quarantine the item and reshelve it.